sotonfencing/sotonfencing.github.io/equipment.md

 ### Masks ###

 This depends on which weapon you will be fencing.
-We start all our novices on foil, so I'd suggest getting a foil mask, since you can use this in épée.
+We start all our novices on foil, so we'd suggest getting a foil mask, since you can also use this in épée.
 If you'd like to give sabre a go then we have sabre masks you can borrow, but should you choose to take sabre more seriously we'd recommend you get one yourself.

 ### Weapons ###

 Here some would suggest paying the extra for an FIE blade.
 These blades generally last longer as the steel they are made of is manufactured to a higher standard.
-The cheaper blades from any company (except Sword Price Fighters) will do if you are a novice/intermediate.
-Whatever the weapon, make sure you buy the electric variant.
-There's no point buying your own weapon if you then can't use it in competition.
+The cheaper blades from a good company will do if you are a novice or intermediate fencer.
+Whatever the weapon, make sure you buy the electric variant; there's no point buying your own weapon if you can't use it in competition.

 Suppliers
 ---------